-A Proceeds of Crime Act hearing at Teesside Crown Court heard he had so far only paid back £121 of the £679,073.62 he was found to have benefitted from after faking his own death.
+A Proceeds of Crime Act hearing at Teesside Crown Court heard that he had so far paid back only £121 of the £679,073.62 he was found to have benefitted from after faking his own death.

-The pensions were understood to be legitimately earned from his time as a teacher and a prison officer.
-Although lawfully obtained, the Crown could still get hold of them, following the hearing.
+The pensions are understood to be legitimately earned from his time as a teacher and a prison officer.
+Although lawfully obtained, the Crown could still get hold of them.

 After the hearing Jolyon Perks, who prosecuted, said this was not the end of the matter for Darwin, and should he come into more money in the future, further applications to take back the cash would be made.